Revelers Fill Times Square For Scaled Back New Year's Eve Celebration

-NEW YORK (CBSNewYork) — The crowds will be counting down to the new year in Times Square on Friday night.
+NEW YORK (CBSNewYork) — Precautions were in place and the crowd was about a quarter of its normal size for this year’s New Year’s Eve celebrations in Times Square as COVID cases continue to surge.

-As CBS2’s Ali Bauman reports, Times Square is already filling up, but pens are not nearly full.
-That’s because only about one-fourth of the typical number of people are allowed inside.READ MORE: 2 Long Island Towns Cancel New Year's Eve Events Due To COVID Concerns
+As CBS2’s Ali Bauman reports, the crowd was there for hours, but the weather was dry and not too cold, and they actually had room to spread out.
+That’s because only about one-fourth of the typical number of people were allowed inside.READ MORE: NYC Department Of Sanitation Crews Sweep Times Square After New Year's Celebration

-The celebration may be scaled down, but the crowd is as excited as ever.
+The celebration may have been scaled down, but the crowd was as excited as ever.

-The hats are on and the crowds are growing with just a few hours before that iconic crystal ball drops over Times Square.
+“I’ve never been to New York, and I wanted to see all this,” North Carolina resident Andy Gorzi said.

+“My favorite part tonight is being with all these lovely people,” said Sarah Ali, from England.

 “We’re super, super excited.
 We’ve been waiting for this, like, since January honestly,” said Shainez Denfer, from France.

-She and her sisters arrived around noon to get prime spots for tonight’s show.
+She and her sisters arrived around noon to get prime spots for the show.
 She said to pass time, they were playing games, “gossiping and listening to music, mostly.”

 “We’ve never been here before, and it was, like, a thing to do in our lives, you know, to come to New York and do New Year’s Eve with the music, the lights, screens and everything, so it’s a dream come true,” Denfer said.

-Note: Editor’s note: This story was first published Dec.
-31.